A Step-by-Step Guide to Building a Budget You Can Actually Stick to

 How to Budget in 4 Easy Steps

 Creating a budget doesn’t have to be a grueling process.
-If you take some time to prepare and learn how to budget in a way that makes the most sense for your lifestyle, you can start on the road toward controlling your finances in no time.
+If you take some time to prepare and learn how to budget in a way that makes the most sense for your lifestyle, you can start on the road toward controlling your personal finances in no time.

 Step 1: Know How Much You Make and Spend

-Your biweekly paycheck.
-Any extra money that comes in from your side hustles.
+But don’t just stop there.
+Add any extra money that comes in from your side hustles.
 Child support payments.
 Recurring bonuses or stipends.
 Financial aid payments.
 Include it all.

 To get a full picture, you can put these things in categories.
 For example, movies, concerts and museum visits can all go under entertainment.
 Your gym membership, yoga membership and the drop-in rate on that one CrossFit class can all go under fitness.